Xavier577/nipro/readMe.md

 # Generating a django secret key

 > Go to [Djecrety](https://djecrety.ir/) and generate a django secret key
-> Create a .env file (in the nipro directory) and add:
+> Create a .env file (in the nipro/nipro directory) and add:

 ```
 SECRET_KEY='whatever your generated secret key is'